 The first thing to consider when placing a new bathroom rug is size.
 If you're decorating a small bathroom, size is critical.
 However, it's also crucial for those with large bathrooms.

-Instead, you'll want to choose and place rugs that fit your floorplan.
-If you need a new bath mat, you can select an option that's the same length as your tub, or you can choose a doormat-size rug.
+Instead, you'll want to choose and place rugs that fit your floor plan.
+If you need a new bath mat, select an option that's the same length as your tub or a doormat-size rug.

 Similarly, when choosing a new rug for the toilet area, you could maximize your free floor space by choosing a contoured rug that fits onto your toilet's base.
 Rugs for the front of the sink follow the same rule.

-Rugs in front of the sink should be just large enough to fit beneath the user's feet.
+The rugs in front of the sink should be large enough to fit beneath the user's feet.
 Naturally, if your space is larger, you could choose longer rugs to fit that space.
 But you'll want to choose rugs that are good at absorbing water.

 Absorbency

-When placing a small bathroom rug, you'll want to think about absorbency.
-All bathrooms are prone to getting a little humid sometimes, especially the floors.
+You should think about absorbency when placing a small bathroom rug.
+All bathrooms sometimes get a little humid, especially the floors.
 You'll need a bath mat to soak up any excess moisture.

-Smaller bathrooms can be challenging to outfit with absorbent mats, as many such bath mats are large.
-However, there are a few models that are designed for small spaces.
+Smaller bathrooms can be challenging to outfit with absorbent mats, as many such mats are large.
+However, there are a few models designed for small spaces.
 Always measure your space before you place.

 And while it's a great idea to invest in highly absorbent bathroom rugs, especially near plumbing appliances, it's also wise to have a few thinner options handy.
 Cotton rugs, for example, are both light and absorbent.

-A thin cotton rug or jute rug can add a touch of gentleness to your bathroom.
-And unlike memory foam rugs, these options tend to be thin and easy to keep clean.
+A thin cotton or jute rug can add a touch of gentleness to your bathroom.
+Unlike memory foam rugs, these options are thin and easy to keep clean.
 But like synthetic rugs, they can hold onto moisture.

 Keeping your bathroom floors dry is crucial for safety and hygiene.
 After all, mold and mildew love humid environments.
 But with absorbent and lightweight rugs, you can help prevent mold growth.